Do You Have to Show ID to Police in California? Your 2025 Guide to Police Stops

 Quick Answer: Do You Have to Show ID to Police in California?

-In California, you generally do not have to show identification to police unless you are lawfully detained or under arrest.</strong> If you are driving, you must provide your driver’s license, registration, and proof of insurance.
-If you are not driving and not being detained, you may lawfully refuse to provide ID.
+In California, you generally do not have to show identification to police unless you are being lawfully detained or are under arrest.

 🔹 AB 2773 focuses on police transparency and disclosure obligations.
 This new law requires police officers statewide to state the reason for a stop before asking questions, unless disclosing it would compromise safety or an investigation.
 This means if you’re stopped on foot or in your car, an officer should clearly inform you of the cause for the stop upfront.
 This requirement applies when disclosure is reasonably safe and does not interfere with active law enforcement operations.
 If they don’t, you can calmly ask: